tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Assassin’s Arrow

++1d10 damage if you hit with this arrow during a surprise round.
+If you’re a rogue, you may also apply your sneak attack damage if you hit with this arrow at any time.

 #### Biting Skull

 Arrows and bolts with this property have the skulls of rats, snakes or other vermin attached just behind the arrowhead.
 Sling-stones with this property are actually tiny chattering skulls.
 The animated skulls bite and shriek distractingly when they strike; a creature hit with this ammunition has its Initiative reduced by 4.